gry-man/Pax-Documents/lowcommandGuide.md

 ## Rule Enforcement <a name="rule-enforcement"></a>

 Rules 1, 2, 5 and 6 enforceable by LC.
-Rules 3, 4, 8 and up handled by CC
+Rules 3, 4, 8 and up handled by CC.

+Counter-self antag procedure:

+If there is one count of RDM / self antagonism you may permanently brig the offender and add (at minimum 100k) bail on your discretion.

+If they are difficult to capture you can ask CentComm to send special ops to kill the self-antager.
+More information about the retaliation procedure in CentComm handbook.

+If it escalates further in to mass RDM (2 or more random murders) then CentComm’s extreme offences ban table is activated and they may be banned on CentComm discretion.
+This is mentioned in CentComm handbook.

 ### Low Command Rules <a name="lc-rules"></a>

 - **1. Don't embezzle station funds:** Don't take station funds for anything else than salaries mentioned in the rules (amounts are listed there for jobs) or when refunding aHelp related matter.